The Obama Foundation Just Gave This DC Prosecutor A Fellowship

 We have basically two buckets of cases.
 One bucket are cases where the people know each other—there’s conflict between youth who live in the same neighborhood, or go to the same school.
 Then we have another bucket of cases, which are cases [involving] strangers—we get a lot of people getting their cell phone snatched on the Metro platform.

 Or even more serious cases.
-We’ve gotten car-jacking cases, we’ve had a burglary and a robbery case.
+We’ve gotten car-jacking cases, we’ve had burglary and robbery [cases].
 We often get assault cases, theft cases, cases where there’s been a victim of property damage or [someone] physically hurt.
 We don’t take any gun cases for restorative-justice programs.

 Recently we had a conference between a young person who committed an assault, where the victim was a woman who was traveling on the Metro bus and sees these same young people again and again.
 Then we have examples of cases of young people who are fighting on behalf of crews in the neighborhood.